dotnet/AspNetCore.Docs/aspnetcore/blazor/security/account-confirmation-and-password-recovery.md

 Add the [Mandrill.net](https://www.nuget.org/packages/Mandrill.net) NuGet package to the project.

 Add the following `EmailSender` class to implement <xref:Microsoft.AspNetCore.Identity.IEmailSender%601>.
-In the following example, `ApplicationUser` is a <xref:Microsoft.AspNetCore.Identity.IdentityUser>.
+In the following example, `ApplicationUser` is an <xref:Microsoft.AspNetCore.Identity.IdentityUser>.
 The message HTML markup can be further customized.
 As long as the `message` passed to `MandrillMessage` starts with the `<` character, the Mandrill.net API assumes that the message body is composed in HTML.

 `Components/Account/EmailSender.cs`: